jlant/findpeaks/README.md

 ## Features

-* finds the peak value of any [USGS NWIS](http://waterdata.usgs.gov/nwis) timeseries data file; USGS NWIS data files are either daily timeseries (1 observation per day) or unit timeseries (1 observation every 15 minutes)
+* finds the peak values of the first parameter in [USGS NWIS] timeseries data files
+    * USGS NWIS data files are either daily timeseries (1 observation per day) or unit timeseries (1 observation every 15 minutes)
+    * any parameter is valid - discharge, stage, temperature, etc.
-* can be run on any number of [USGS NWIS](http://waterdata.usgs.gov/nwis) timeseries data files
+* can be used on multiple [USGS NWIS] timeseries data files
-* option to find any number of peaks; top 3, top 10, etc.
+* can find more than 1 peak - top 3 peaks, top 10 peaks, etc.

 ## Example

-A single daily value file.
+Find peak in a daily value file.
 ```
 $ bash findpeak.sh --daily data/03290500-dv.txt
 Processing daily timeseries